marco262/my_wiki/data/onednd/class/bard.md

 ### 5th Level: Font of Inspiration

-You now also regain all your expended uses of Bardic Inspiration when you finish a Short Rest.
+You now also regain all your expended uses of Bardic Inspiration when you finish a [[glossary:Short Rest]].

 In addition, if you have no uses of Bardic Inspiration left, you can give yourself one use by expending a spell slot (no action required).
 You can do so only once per turn.